inclusionConf/DeepFakeDefenders/README.md

 We call on participants to release your own detection code on github and name your own repository DeepFakeDefenders.
 We will organize all the open source repositories on our github home page.

-Anyone has already released your deepfake detection code can feedback in the issue and we'll update it to the home page.
+Any participant has already released your deepfake detection code can feedback in the issue and we'll update it to the home page.